Markswell-crypto/kiswahili-pastpapers/README.md

 We are excited about the opportunity to work on this project and contribute to improving education in Kenya.

 **Note:** This proposal is a high-level overview of the project.
-Further details, including budget, timelines, and technology stack, would be part of a comprehensive project plan.
+Further details, including budget, timelines and technology stack, would be part of a comprehensive project plan.

 ## Budget
 1. Development Team